kubikowski/set-utilities/README.md

 ```

 ### intersection: `A ∩ B`
-The intersection of two sets contains all the elements each contained in both of the sets.
+The intersection of sets contains all the elements
+each contained in every set.

 ![intersection visual][]
 ```typescript